 See Records Reference for more information for the validator of each record.

 Domain resolution configuration at a low level requires 3 configuration parameters:

 Crypto Registry Contract Address

 Ethereum JSON RPC provider is an API implementing the Ethereum JSON RPC standard.
 Usually, it is given in a form of an HTTP API endpoint.
-However, other forms may exist in the case when the Ethereum node is launched locally.
-Unstoppable Domains recommends Cloudflare Ethereum Gateway an Ethereum node service provider.
+However, other forms may exist if the Ethereum node is launched locally.
+Unstoppable Domains recommends the Cloudflare Ethereum Gateway, an Ethereum node service provider.

 Ethereum CHAIN ID is an ID of the Ethereum network a node is connected to.
 Each RPC provider can only be connected to one network.
 There is only one production network with CHAIN ID equal to